Miles Davis: 1949–1955: Signing with Prestige, heroin addiction and hard bop

-After returning from Paris in mid-1949, he became depressed and found little work except a short engagement with Bud Powell in October and guest spots in New York City, Chicago and Detroit until January 1950.
+After returning from Paris in mid-1949, Davis became depressed and found little work except a short engagement with Bud Powell in October and guest spots in New York City, Chicago and Detroit until January 1950.
 He was falling behind in hotel rent and attempts were made to repossess his car.
-His heroin use became an expensive addiction, and Davis, not yet 24 years old, "lost my sense of discipline, lost my sense of control over my life, and started to drift".
+His heroin use became an expensive addiction, and Davis, not yet 24 years old, "lost my [his] sense of discipline, lost my sense of control over my life, and started to drift".
 In August 1950, Cawthon gave birth to Davis's second son, Miles IV.
 Davis befriended boxer Johnny Bratton which began his interest in the sport.
 Davis left Cawthon and his three children in New York City in the hands of one his friends, jazz singer Betty Carter.
 He toured with Eckstine and Billie Holiday and was arrested for heroin possession in Los Angeles.
 The story was reported in DownBeat magazine, which led to a further reduction in work, though he was acquitted weeks later.
 By the 1950s, Davis had become more skilled and was experimenting with the middle register of the trumpet alongside harmonies and rhythms.

 In January 1951, Davis's fortunes improved when he signed a one-year contract with Prestige after owner Bob Weinstock became a fan of the nonet.
 Davis chose Lewis, trombonist Bennie Green, bassist Percy Heath, saxophonist Sonny Rollins and drummer Roy Haynes; they recorded what became part of Miles Davis and Horns (1956).
 Davis was hired for other studio dates in 1951 and began to transcribe scores for record labels to fund his heroin addiction.
 His second session for Prestige was released on The New Sounds (1951), Dig (1956) and Conception (1956).

 Davis supported his heroin habit by playing music and by living the life of a hustler, exploiting prostitutes and receiving money from friends.
 By 1953, his addiction began to impair his playing.
-His drug habit became public in a DownBeat interview with Cab Calloway, whom he never forgave as it brought him "all pain and suffering".
+His drug habit became public in a DownBeat interview with Cab Calloway, whom he never forgave, as it brought him "all pain and suffering".
 He returned to St. Louis and stayed with his father for several months.
 After a brief period with Roach and Mingus in September 1953, he returned to his father's home, where he concentrated on addressing his addiction.